OlenaRudovol/e2e-ai-code-review-rules/code_review_rules_playwright.md

 ## ✅ Required Patterns

-### Test isolation
-Tests must be fully independent and atomic.
-No test should depend on the state, data, or side effects created by another test.

 ### Dependency Injection & Fixtures

 - **Use Fixtures**: Avoid manual instantiation of Page Objects or Helpers inside tests.
 Use Playwright fixtures to inject dependencies: